 If you have an e-mail account through the school, you can use your normal Microsoft network (or Outlook) username and password.
 Otherwise, please email email@example.com.
 See below for the answers to some frequently asked questions.

 Anyone can access the library's resources during business hours at the library.
 However off campus access is limited to University of South Carolina School of Medicine Faculty, Staff, and Students using their Microsoft Network Login information (the same login used to check your email) or their University of South Carolina network credentials (i.e. Blackboard, Main Campus email, etc).
 If you are a member of one of the above groups and you do not know your SOM Network Login, then please contact the Office of Information Technology at 545-5100.
 To lookup your USC Network Credentials, login to VIP (vip.sc.edu) and click Technology.
 You should see “Network Username” as one of the options.

 Further, while the School of Medicine Library website is your portal for most Health Science Information at the University of South Carolina, there are many non-medical resources available through the University’s Libraries System.

-PHR Residents and Fellows may use their Palmetto Health Network Account to access the library’s electronic resources, the same credentials you use to check your palmettohealth.org email account.
+PHR Residents and Fellows may use their Prisma Health Network Account to access the library’s electronic resources, the same credentials you use to check your prismahealth.org email account.

 You can very easily link to many of the library's electronic journals while searching PubMed.
-All you have to do is click the special link to PubMed under "Find Resources" on the library's home page or use the PubMed search box on the library's home page, perform your search, and view the results in "Abstract" view.
-For many citations, you'll see the following icons indicating either online access or print (of course for print you have to come to the library).
+All you have to do is click the special link to PubMed under "Find Resources" on the library's home page or use the PubMed search box on the library's home page, perform your search, and view the results in "Abstract" or full record view.

 Yes.
 The library's proxy server only works with specially constructed links that direct the proxy server to route the traffic to specific sites.
 You have to use the links from the library's homepage if you are off campus.